asbjoern1982/mars-colonies/src/stages/game/config/README.config.md

 "inventoryBonusLimit": the bonus threashold, when calculating points for materials, being over this limit will yeld bonus points
 "inventoryCriticalLimit": when a player should get a visual cue about a low inventory, ei blinking red text "chat": how the chat is configured, can be either "none" for off, "free" for free communication and an array of allowed sentences ["yes", "no", "maybe later"]
-"tooltip": an array with what information should be visible in the tooltip when a participant hovers the mouse over an other colony on the map, can either be empty, "inventories", "score" and/or "specilisations"
+"tooltip": an array with what information should be visible in the tooltip when a participant hovers the mouse over an other colony on the map, can either be empty, "inventories", "score" and/or "specializations"
 "trade_delay": if their should be a delay when trading materials to other colonies

-"players": a list of colonies, their name, starting inventory and specilisations, if there are more than 15 colonies, then more colors should be added to the client.js
+"players": a list of colonies, their name, starting inventory and specializations, if there are more than 15 colonies, then more colors should be added to the client.js
  - name: is the name of a colony, should be unique for a game
  - inventory: should have every material in "materials" and the amount this colony is starting out with
- - specilisations: a list of specilisations, the ability to transform one material into an other with a gain
+ - specializations: a list of specializations, the ability to transform one material into an other with a gain